 - Other components deemed eligible

-- Cost Share: 55%-100% of total estimated project costs based on the setback and lifespan
+- Cost share: 60%-100% of total estimated project cost based on the setback and lifespan

-- Buffer Payment: $80 per acre on projects with > 35 ft of 50 ft setbacks per year of Lifespan
+- Buffer payment: $80 per acre per year up to 15 acres on projects with 35- or 50-foot minimum setbacks per year of lifespan

 - Permanent exclusion fence adjacent to pastureland